QuickBlox/q-municate-services-ios/README.md

 ```

-Sign up user and log's in to Quickblox.
+Sign up user and login to Quickblox.

 ```objective-c